 Ensure that the asset number is recorded on the appropriate line of the statement during the procurement card statement reconciliation process for all items purchased with a procurement card that meet the definition of sensitive minor equipment.
-[Policy FI0600, 2 and Policy FI0530, 8] For instructions on recording the asset number during the procurement card statement reconciliation, see the IRIS online tutorial: https://acctspayable.tennessee.edu/training/record-an-asset-on-a-procurement-card.
+[Policy FI0600, 2 and Policy FI0530,20] For instructions on recording the asset number during the procurement card statement reconciliation, see IRIS Help.